 The Importance of Giving

-A few weeks ago, I ran a half marathon that didn’t quite go to plan.
+A few weeks ago, I ran a half marathon for charity that didn’t quite go to plan.
 And you know what?
 I don’t care!
 I don’t care because even though I didn’t achieve the PB I trained so hard for, I did raise money for an incredible cause, and THAT is what matters!

 This blog is a little more personal than previous Firefly blogs.
 My usual aim is to answer those burning promotional merchandise questions I get asked most often.
 Today though, I want to talk about some of the charities Firefly Merchandise has helped.
 I want to explain why it is so important to me as a business owner (and human being) that I do this.

 Whilst there is no denying that owning a business is incredibly hard work, it also comes with many advantages, privileges and opportunities that make me feel so fortunate and allow me to make a difference in my own small way.
 Now more than ever, charities are struggling, and if I can do even a little to help them with donations or to raise awareness of their causes, then that is what I will do.

 This year, the charity Meeting Needs had its largest team of people to date signed up to run on its behalf at the Royal Parks Half Marathon.
 Founded by leading figures in the UK conference and events industry, this charity is so perfectly aligned with Firefly that I knew I had to help them in some way.
 And so, at cost, we supplied them with their running tops (made from recycled bottles – what else would you expect from us?) to help maximise their raised funds.